-The Family Justice Litigation clinic focuses on domestic violence, family law, and immigration as it relates to violence.
-Under faculty supervision, students represent indigent litigants in D.C.
-Superior Court, and undertake a range of cases in the Family Court including divorce, custody, and adoption, and the Domestic Violence Unit including civil protection orders, modification and extension of civil protection orders, and contempt.
-Students may also represent clients who seek immigration relief due to domestic violence or other criminal conduct.
-Several Clinic students each semester will also focus their legal work on the protection of victims of cyberviolence.
-While representing domestic violence litigants, students have an opportunity to gain exposure to criminal practice by collaborating with the U.S. Attorney’s Office in related prosecutions of accused batterers.
-In all cases, students are responsible for every phase of litigation, including: drafting of initial pleadings, motions, discovery, settlement negotiations, and taking the case to trial.
-In the weekly classroom component, students study the substantive and procedural law relevant to their cases—including the local domestic violence and family law statutes, criminal law, evidentiary principles, and procedural rules—and focus on client counseling, strategic thinking, ethics, and litigation skills exercises, such as performing direct and cross-examinations, arguing motions, and conducting negotiations.
+The Family Justice Litigation Clinic focuses on domestic violence, family law, and access to justice.
+Under faculty supervision, students represent litigants who could not otherwise afford a lawyer in D.C.
+Superior Court and undertake a range of cases in the Family Court including divorce, custody, and adoption, and the Domestic Violence Division including civil protection order cases.
+Students also serve as mediators in short-term mediations of family law cases and do critical outreach to pro se litigants who are referred by the Court for assistance with service of process.
+While representing domestic violence litigants, students have an opportunity to gain exposure to criminal practice by collaborating with the US Attorney’s Office in related prosecutions of accused perpetrators of interpersonal violence.
+In all cases, students are responsible for every phase of litigation, including drafting of initial pleadings, motions, discovery, settlement negotiations, and taking the case to trial.

 Students will be selected based on their potential to provide high quality, client-centered legal services to our client population.
 Faculty will consider students’ interest in and commitment to family law, domestic violence law, and/or a career in litigation.
 In addition, faculty will consider past experiences in working directly with less advantaged clients and individuals in crisis.
 Students who have not yet been able to explore these areas should not be deterred from applying.